MichaelaBickish/student-workbook/src/reflections/wk3/quiz3.md

 **8.** What is the job of the `Controller` in the `MVC` Pattern?
 <!-- enter you answer in the space below -->
 ```
+To be a courier of info.
+To process information received from the DOM, and tell service that some data needs to change i.e. request the change.
 ```

 **9.** What is the job of the `Service` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
+Takes the request from the controller & uses data from the state to do business logic to make the change happen.
 ```
 **10.** What is the job of the `Model` in `MVC`?
 <!-- enter you answer in the space below -->